OSU-BMBL/BMBL-analysis-notebooks/RNAseq tutorials/RNAseq_Preprocessing_Tutorial.md

 If there are no current jobs, continue with quantification.

 The code for the file **run_quantification.sh** is included in this Github folder.
-Users will need to modify the working directory and reference genome.
+Users will need to modify the working directory, reference genome, and Slurm script header.

-In the Pitzer Shell Access Cluster in OSC, set your correct working directory and run the following code:
+In the _Pitzer Shell Access Cluster in OSC, set your correct working directory and run the following code:

 ```
 sbatch run_quantification.sh